 I would describe my childhood as:

-At 30, I’ve become very thankful for the unconventional childhood I had.
+I’ve become very thankful for the unconventional childhood I had.
 My house, like my family, was mad and eccentric, bristling with imagination and charm - all of which I found highly embarrassing.
 Now that I’m older and have lived a bit, I’m immensely appreciative for the experience.
 I’m someone who relishes in paradoxes, undoubtedly a result of my upbringing.
 Nothing was perfect, nor was there ever the illusion of it - I find artifice exhausting.
 It was just as possible that I’d come home from school to a container of my mother’s latest acquisitions being unpacked, as it was that a painting was coming off the wall to be sold.
 I come from a family with a lot of history, both good and bad, and while aware of that from a young age, I was very privileged to never feel the need to conform to an expectation, or a precedent - but rather encouraged to be as interesting and creative as I desired.

 My proudest achievement: